 Dickerson, Oliver M. The Navigation Acts and the American Revolution, New York A.S.
 Barnes & Company, 1951.

-The Stamp Act Congress, by C.A.
-Weslager (1976) (Includes a complete copy of Stamp Act Congress Journal).
+Weslager, C.A.
+The Stamp Act Congress, Associated Univ.
+Press, 1976 (Includes a complete copy of Stamp Act Congress Journal).

-The Vice - Admiralty Courts and the American Revolution, by Carl Ubbelohde (1960).
+Ubbelohde, Carle The Vice - Admiralty Courts and the American Revolution, Omohundro Institute, 1960.